-Digital transformation is one of the largest buzzwords when it comes to companies and the major changes they are making inside their companies.
-It is generally thought of like the change related to the application of digital technology in all aspects of human society.
+Digital transformation is one of the largest buzzwords when it comes to companies and the major changes they are trying to do in their businesses.
+It is generally thought as the change related to the application of digital technology in all aspects of human society.
 It changes the organizational activities, competencies, models, and processes of a business and other organizations to take full advantage of the benefits of digital technologies.
-However, what is not well understood is the enormous impact that digital transformation also has across society in a prioritized and strategic way.
-Some are now referring to this bold global phenomenon as Corporate Social Responsibility 2.0.
+However, there is no clear comprehension of the enormous impact that digital transformation has across societies.
+Some are now referring to this bold global phenomenon as Corporate Social Responsibility 2.0 and the Fourth Industrial Revolution is accelerating its impact.

 Digital Transformation to Save the Planet

-Although digital transformation is changing companies, it is also having a radical and in many cases the unintended impact of also saving the planet.
-Any mention of digital transformation is most often associated with a business context, but it also impacts other sectors, including the government and other organizations involved in handling social problems such as pollution and an aging population, by utilizing the existing and emerging technologies.
+Although digital transformation is changing companies, it also has a radical and unintended impact of saving the planet.
+There is often an association between digital transformation and a business context.
+It also impacts other sectors, including the government and other organizations that handle social problems such as pollution and an aging population.
+It is done by utilizing existing and emerging technologies.

 In other countries, digital transformation aims to impact all aspects of human life.
-Seen in Japan’s Society 5.0, it is the big plan to transform society.
-After carrying out Industry 4.0, which is the digital transformation of manufacturing, Society 5.0 aims to take on the challenges by going even beyond the digitalization of the economy toward the digitalization across all levels of Japanese society and the subsequent digital transformation of society itself.
+Seen in Japan’s Society 5.0 is the big plan to transform the society.
+After carrying out Industry 4.0, which is the digital transformation of manufacturing, Society 5.0 aims to take on the challenges by going even beyond the digitalization of the economy.
+It is moving towards the digitalization across all levels of Japanese society.

 Most people speak of digital transformation mainly in the context of business dimensions.
-They equate digital transformation with the development of new competencies that give rise to the capability to be more agile, innovative, people-oriented, streamlined, customer-centric, and every other trait needed to change the old order and take the business into new service- and information-driven revenues.
+They equate digital transformation with the development of new competencies.
+These give rise to the capability to be more agile, innovative, people-oriented, streamlined, customer-centric, and every other trait needed to change the old order and take the business into new service- and information-driven revenues.
 Digital transformation strategies are formulated in a market environment with a high level of commoditization.

 Corporate Social Responsibility is More than Business